weissli/MaxLift/README.md

 # MaxLift Tracker

 MaxLift Tracker is a mobile-friendly web application designed to help you track your weightlifting progress and personal bests.
-It is designed to be saved to your home screen as a Progressive Web App (PWA).
+Since is designed to be saved to your home screen as a Progressive Web App (PWA) your data stored locally.
+No app store, no logins, full control over your data; just a simple secure mobile app.

 ## Features